Delayed Rewards Calibration via Reward Empirical Sufficiency: Related Work

 \subsection{Intrinsic Motivation}

-Intrinsic rewards~\citep{DBLP:conf/nips/SinghBC04,ryan2000intrinsic} are inspired by intrinsic motivation to either encourage exploration or fulfil certain purposes.
+Intrinsic rewards~\cite{DBLP:conf/nips/SinghBC04,ryan2000intrinsic} are inspired by intrinsic motivation to either encourage exploration or fulfil certain purposes.
 The mechanism to obtain intrinsic rewards is usually independent to it of the environmental rewards.
-Exploration-oriented intrinsic rewards are generally correlated to the novelty or informative acquisition of new arrival states ~\citep{DBLP:conf/icml/PathakAED17, DBLP:conf/iclr/BurdaESK19, DBLP:conf/nips/HouthooftCCDSTA16, DBLP:journals/corr/abs-1903-07400}.
-Because the awarding mechanism of intrinsic rewards does not depend on environments, as an exchange, the behaviour generated from a policy may not perfectly align with the final objective.
-In addition to exploration, intrinsic rewards can often be found in hierarchical frameworks~\citep{DBLP:conf/nips/KulkarniNST16, DBLP:conf/icml/VezhnevetsOSHJS17, DBLP:conf/iclr/FransH0AS18}.
-Also, intrinsic rewards are used to assist agents to learn optimal or near-optimal policies in a more direct manner~\citep{DBLP:journals/corr/abs-2007-10835, DBLP:conf/nips/ZhengOS18, DBLP:journals/corr/abs-1912-05500}.
-Unlike the exploration encouraged intrinsic reward, the proposed ESCE is able to generate accurate intrinsic rewards by identifying key states for better policy learning.
+Exploration-oriented intrinsic rewards are generally correlated to the novelty or informative acquisition of new arrival states~\cite{DBLP:conf/icml/PathakAED17, DBLP:conf/iclr/BurdaESK19, DBLP:conf/nips/HouthooftCCDSTA16, DBLP:journals/corr/abs-1903-07400}.
+Since the awarding mechanism of intrinsic rewards does not depend on environments, as an exchange, the policy learned may mismatch the final objects.
+In addition to exploration, intrinsic rewards can often be found in hierarchical frameworks~\cite{DBLP:conf/nips/KulkarniNST16, DBLP:conf/icml/VezhnevetsOSHJS17, DBLP:conf/iclr/FransH0AS18}.
+Also, intrinsic rewards are used to assist agents to learn optimal or near-optimal policies in a more direct manner~\cite{DBLP:journals/corr/abs-2007-10835, DBLP:conf/nips/ZhengOS18, DBLP:journals/corr/abs-1912-05500}.
+Unlike the exploration encouraged intrinsic reward, the proposed ESCE is able to generate accurate intrinsic rewards by identifying key states leading to learn a better policy.